Enni Mälkönen

-Enni Mälkönen (born 25 September 1990) is a Finnish rally co-driver.
+Enni Marja Lyydia Mälkönen (born 25 September 1990) is a Finnish rally co-driver.
 She won the World Rally Championship-3 co-drivers' championship in 2022, and the World Rally Championship-2 co-drivers' championship in 2024.

 Career

 Mälkönen previously competed in show jumping, but decided to take up rallying after her horse was injured.
 Her father was also a rally driver.
 Mälkönen made her rally debut in 2012.

 Mälkönen won the WRC3 co-drivers' championship in 2022, making her the first woman to win the championship in any WRC class.
 The two top drivers in the class (Lauri Joona and Jan Černý) changed co-drivers during the season, while Mälkönen continued as Sami Pajari's co-driver throughout the season.